Michael Strmiska

 Professor Strmiska has presented academic papers at conferences in the United States, Canada, Britain, Belgium, Lithuania, Czech Republic, and Greece, and published scholarly articles in such journals as Nova Religio: The Journal of Alternative and Emergent Religions, The Journal of Religious History, and The Pomegranate: The International Journal of Pagan Studies.
 Professor Strmiska also serves on the editorial board of The Pomegranate.
 During the 2007-08 school year, Professor Strmiska was selected by the Massachusetts Council on International Education as their Lecturer on International Education. for a presentation comparing the use of testing in Japanese education with the increasing emphasis on testing in American education.

-Since joining the Department of Global Studies at SUNY-Orange in August of 2008, Professor Strmiska has taught the courses World History To 1500, World History Since 1500, Modern China and Japan and Modern India and Southeast Asia.
-He hopes to introduce an honors version of Modern China and Japan and a course on The History of the Vikings in the future.
+Since joining the Department of Global Studies at SUNY-Orange in August of 2008, Professor Strmiska has taught the courses World History To 1500, World History Since 1500, Modern China and Japan and Modern India and Southeast Asia, and Honors Seminar: Debating the Vikings.
+He also created the new course History of Russia and Eastern Europe which has been offered at the college since 2012, and in May of 2015, he led a college trip to the Eastern European, Baltic countries of Lithuania and Latvia.

 845-341-4345